My Chrome Remote Desktop exits full screen

-“Chrome Remote Desktop is a frustrating experience sometimes but usually it works.
-Today I went to remote into my Windows 10 laptop for the billionth time when all of a sudden it is no longer full screen when I remote in.
-Anyone else have this issue before?”
+“Chrome Remote Desktop is a frustrating experience sometimes, but usually it works.
+Today I went to remote into my Windows 10 laptop for the billionth time.
+All of a sudden, it requires me to press Esc to exit from "full screen mode" Has anyone else had this issue before?”

 - Question from Reddit

-According to some users of Chrome Remote Desktop, they frequently meet with the problem of “Chrome Remote Desktop exits full screen”.
-And they didn’t know any single reason or solution, which almost drives them crazy.
+Chrome Remote Desktop is a popular app for accessing computers remotely.
+However, you may meet the problem of “Chrome Remote Desktop exits full screen”.
+And you don't know any single reason or solution, which almost drives you crazy.
 Don’t worry.
 I guarantee that you can get an answer from this article.

 Why is my Chrome Remote Desktop not full screen?